themeselection/shadcn-studio/README.md

 ## This is where shadcn/studio shines ✨

-An open-source Shadcn registry of copy-and-paste components, blocks, and templates—paired with a powerful theme editor to craft, customize, and ship faster 🚀.
+An open-source collection of copy-and-paste shadcn components, blocks, and templates - paired with a powerful theme generator to craft, customize, and ship faster 🚀.
 It provides a robust toolkit for building stunning, interactive user interfaces with ease.

 - **Open-source:** Dive into a growing, community-driven collection of copy-and-paste components, blocks, and templates.
 - **Component & Blocks variants:** Access a diverse, collection of customizable shadcn component and block variants to quickly build and style your UI with ease.
 - **Animated variants with Motion:** Add smooth, modern animations to your components, enhancing user experiences with minimal effort.
-- **Powerful theme editor:** Tailor your UI effortlessly with real-time previews, ensuring consistent, branded designs delivered faster.
+- **Powerful theme generator:** Tailor your UI effortlessly with real-time previews, ensuring consistent, branded designs delivered faster.

 ## Features ✨